bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 }
 ```

-The code might seem a little all over the place, it has intentionally been made more dense on purpose and I have not spent long cleaning it up.
+The code might seem a little all over the place.
+It has intentionally been made more dense on purpose and I have not spent long clearing it up.

 All that really is important is the following lines: